Confessions (2010 film): Box office

 Soon after the film had started showing in 266 cinemas, it had already grossed ¥269,835,200 with 194,893 audiences, breaking the record previously held by I Give My First Love to You.
-It kept grossing and became the highest grossing film for 4 consecutive weeks in June.
+It kept grossing and became the highest grossing film for four consecutive weeks in June.
 It grossed over ¥3.5 billion in the 8th screening week.
 The gross revenue finally reached a total of ¥3.85 billion in Japan.
 It is ranked as the 7th highest-grossing Japanese film in 2010.
 The film also grossed $2,625,175 overseas in other Asian countries, bringing the worldwide total to $45,203,103.

 Critical response

-The film received a widespread positive response globally, with critics praising a variety of factors including good adaptation from the book, the director's style, and the acting, particularly by the child actors.
-The film holds an 81% 'fresh' average score at Rotten Tomatoes.
+Confessions received a widespread positive response globally, with critics praising a variety of factors including the faithfulness of the adaptation from the book, the writing and direction, and the performances (particularly by Matsu and the child actors).
+The film has an approval rating of 81% on review aggregator website Rotten Tomatoes, based on 16 reviews, and an average rating of 6.6/10.
 Seongyong Cho of RogerEbert.com called it a "gut-chilling Japanese thriller".

-One notable negative review came from Mark Kermode of the BBC, who said that its style made it 'virtually impenetrable on an emotional level'.
+One of the few negative reviews came from British critic Mark Kermode, who said that the film's stylistic choices made it "virtually impenetrable on an emotional level".

+In 2022, American filmmaker Michael Mann listed the film in his top 10 favorites for the Sight and Sound poll.